-The PAQ indicated that there has been one contract at the facility within the past twelve months.
+The PAQ indicated that there has been one contract and 14 individual contractors at the facility within the past twelve months.
 A review of contractor personnel files indicated that a criminal background check had been conducted.
 Human Resource staff confirmed that all contractors have a criminal background check completed prior to enlisting their services.